maggarwal13/rdap-irr-support/draft-rdap-irr-extension.md

 handle -- a string representing the unique identifier of the rtrSet.

-members —  an array of strings
+members —  an array of strings, each containing a value as specified in RFC2622#section-5.5

-mp-members —  an array of strings
+mp-members —  an array of strings, each containing a value as specified in RFC4012#section-4.6

 remarks -- see RFC9083#Section 4.3